alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 To find the template ID:
 1. [Sign in to GOV.UK Notify](https://www.notifications.service.gov.uk/sign-in).
 1. In the top left corner of the page, check you’re viewing the correct service.
-If not, select __Switch service__ in the top right corner of the page and choose the correct service.
+If not, select __Switch service__ in the top right corner of the page and select the relevant service.
 1. Go to the __Templates__ page and select the relevant template.
 1. Look for the template ID at the bottom of the page.